BitcoinDesign/Guide/guide/onboarding/restoring-a-wallet.md

 ### Restore from an encrypted QR code backup

-You might also provide the option for users to scan an encrypted QR code version of their recovery phrase.
-This has two key benefits:
+Some applications  also provide a proprietary option for users to scan an encrypted QR code version of their recovery phrase.

-1. Switching between a mobile OS is easier.
-2. It provides the option for more redundant backups.

 For a more detailed explantion of this recovery technique check out this [blog post](https://blog.keys.casa/product-update-transaction-memos-encrypted-backups/) by Casa.

 Some less popular methods include importing a file such as wallet.dat.
 Such a file would have all the information required to recover funds such as public keys and key metadata.
 In some cases you might be developing a watch-only wallet that only lets users track their bitcoin transactions.
 In this case you would import an extended public key, this tends to be for technically minded users however.